 Traffic lights have the phasing red, green, yellow, red, and this applies whether they are at an intersection or a pedestrian crossing.
-There is no flashing yellow, no red plus yellow, and red always means stop (there’s no automatic free turn like there is in America).
+There is no red plus yellow, and red always means stop (there’s no automatic free turn like there is in America).
 You must stop at a red light and wait behind the line until it turns green.
 Even if there is no traffic or the lights haven’t changed because the traffic light induction loop has failed, you must not go through a red light.

 At some intersections, you will see a red light with a green turning arrow which permits you to turn in the direction it is pointing.
 If the turning arrow is red, or there is no arrow at all, you are not allowed to turn.

 For example, the traffic light below shows that traffic going straight ahead or turning right must stop.
 The green filter light to the left means that traffic can turn left, but must give way to any pedestrians that are crossing.

 The only time you get a free turn left on a red light is if you see the following sign.
 You must stop at the line first, though.
 The image below also shows that the light has turned yellow.
 A yellow light means you must stop if it is possible to do so.

 A green light means you can go straight ahead, turn left (if there are no crossing pedestrians), and turn right (if you give way to traffic coming towards you).

 Before you drive through a green light you must make sure there is room for you on the other side of the intersection so that you don’t block traffic.
 If there is, wait behind the line until it’s clear to go.